The-Strategy-Unit/nhp_peers_params/README.md

 ## Purpose

-Generate an automated report that presents visually each scheme's selected mitigator values for New Hospital Programme (NHP) modelling and compare them against their peers' selections and the National Elicitation Exercise (NEE).
+A Quarto report to compare mitigator values selected for modelling by schemes in the New Hospital Programme (NHP).

-This report is deployed to Posit Connect: [https://connect.strategyunitwm.nhs.uk/nhp/mitigator-comparison-report/](https://connect.strategyunitwm.nhs.uk/nhp/mitigator-comparison-report/)
+This report is superseded by [the mitigators comparison app](https://github.com/The-Strategy-Unit/nhp_inputs_report_app).

-This is a static version of the report that acts as a stopgap until [the mitigator-comparison app](https://github.com/The-Strategy-Unit/nhp_inputs_report_app) is live.

 ## Instructions

-Following edits to the code, re-deploy the app to Connect by running the `deploy.R` script.

 To run the report locally: